-This bill would continuously appropriate the sum of \$5,600,000 from the General Fund to the Department of Veterans Affairs to be available for allocation to counties to fund the activities of county veterans service officers, as specified.
-The bill would require the department, no later than July 1, 2016, to develop an allocation formula based upon performance standards that encourage innovation and reward outstanding service by county veterans service officers, and would require those continuously appropriated moneys to be allocated in accordance with that formula, as specified.
+This bill would appropriate on an annual basis the sum of \$5,600,000 from the General Fund to the Department of Veterans Affairs to be available for allocation to counties to fund the activities of county veterans service officers, as specified.
+The bill would specify that the money appropriated would only be available for encumbrance and expenditure for one year.
+The bill would require the department, no later than July 1, 2016, to develop an allocation formula based upon performance standards that encourage innovation and reward outstanding service by county veterans service officers, and would require those eontinuously appropriated moneys to be-allocated allocated, upon appropriation by the Legislature, in accordance with that formula, as specified.
+The bill would require the department to annually report to the Legislature the efficacy, return on investment, work volume, and regional impact of the subvention funds on each county that receives those funds, as specified.
 The bill would also delete obsolete provisions and would make conforming changes.